-1. Building Code of Australia
+1. Building requirements

-The requirements relating to the construction of Healthcare buildings (Class 9A) contained within the Building Code must be observed in respect of a private hospital or day-procedure centre.
+The requirements relating to the construction of Class 9a buildings specified in the National Construction Code, within the meaning of the Building Act 2016, must be observed in respect of a private hospital or day-procedure centre.